 In Pigeon Forge, you’ll find all kinds of entertainment – usually featuring country music, a patriotic theme, and maybe some gospel as well.
 The Dolly Parton Stampede is my favorite dinner theater in Pigeon Forge.

-For thrill-seekers, you can ride a ball down a hill at Outdoor Gravity Park, go indoor skydiving at Flyaway, and go bungee jumping at The Track.
+For thrill-seekers, you can ride a ball down a hill at Outdoor Gravity Park, go indoor skydiving at Flyaway, and check out the SkyFlyer at The Track.
 Don’t worry, there are tamer activities in Pigeon Forge, too.
 You really can find something for everyone here.

 Knoxville is definitely one of the coolest cities in Tennessee and one of the best weekend getaways from Nashville.